How to Add a Responsive Calendar to Your WordPress Site

 Plenty of websites benefit from having a calendar.
 If you’re advertising events, co-ordinating a team’s activities, or providing community information, embedding a calendar into your site will help users get the information they need quickly and easily.

-There are plenty of ways of doing this.
-If you want full-featured events management in your site, for example if your site is primarily an events listing site, you’ll be best off using a plugin like our Events+.
-But if all you need is to display dates and times, and you’re already storing all that in a Google calendar, then embedding that Google calendar in one of the pages of your site is the easiest way to go about it.
+If all you need is to display dates and times, and you’re already storing all that in a Google calendar, then embedding that Google calendar in one of the pages of your site is the easiest way to go about it.

 In this Weekend WordPress post, I’ll show you exactly how to embed a Google calendar in your site.
 What’s more, you’ll learn how to make your calendar responsive so that whatever device people are visiting your site from, your calendar won’t break the layout.